Guide to portfolios

 The information and advice included below is largely focused on those students or graduates from the Faculty of Technology.
 This will include individuals looking to secure opportunities relating to product design and development, manufacturing, design engineering and/or some computer-based roles, especially web design/development.

-- Try to show some of your personality where possible to create a memorable impression on the employer
+- Put your best work first and show your personality to create a memorable impression on the employers

 - If you’re including collaborative work in the showreel, make sure you clearly show what your contribution was, and credit the work of others